OSU-BMBL/micah/README.md

 	rm -rf ./data/*_species_list_phy_relation.csv

-After these commands, you can obtain two result files with suffix metabolic\_matrix.csv and phy\_matrix.csv in the folder ./data/, representing the metabolic and phylogenetic matrices, respectively.
+After these commands, you can obtain two result files with suffix metabolic\_matrix.csv and phy\_matrix.csv in the folder ./data/, representing the metabolic and phylogenetic matrices, respectively. **The coresponding results of the tcma.csv data are in the folder ./data/, named tcma\_metabolic\_matrix.csv and tcma\_phy\_matrix.csv.**

 #### 4.2 Train a graph attention transformer for sample classification